anandundavia/manage-users/README.md

 ```

 ### Repository Configuration
-To change user configuration, use `repositorySchemaBuilder` from `config`
+To change user configuration, use `repositorySchemaBuilder` from `config`.

 ```
 config.repositorySchemaBuilder()